Brendonovich/prisma-client-rust/docs/06-pagination.md

 # Pagination

-Pagination allows you to alter which records are returned from `find_first` and `find_many` queries.
+Pagination allows you to alter which records are returned from `find_first` and `find_many` queries, and on many relations.

 All of these methods can used together, and the order they are used in does not matter.